paoespinozarias/Mapping-OWLtoOAS/README.md

 ## Introduction

-This is a document defining how to translate [OWL](https://www.w3.org/TR/owl2-overview/) to [OAS](https://github.com/OAI/OpenAPI-Specification) to allow developers to figure out how ontologies may be represented as an interface description for REST APIs.
-Here you will find the correspondences between both representations and simple examples of how an ontology code looks like in the OAS.
+This is a document defining how to translate [OWL](https://www.w3.org/TR/owl2-overview/) to [OAS](https://github.com/OAI/OpenAPI-Specification) to allow developers to determine how ontologies may be represented as an interface descriptions for REST APIs.
+In this document you will find the similiarities between the two specifications a well as simple examples of how an ontology code is represented in the OAS.